stjordanis/terra-docs-old/docs/dev-spec-oracle.md

   * A [`MsgExchangeRatePrevote`](#msgexchangerateprevote), containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
 A separate prevote must be submitted for each different denomination on which to report a Luna exchange rate.

   * A [`MsgExchangeRateVote`](#msgexchangeratevote), containing the salt used to create the hash for the prevote submitted in the previous interval $P_{t-1}$.

-> A validator that decides to participate in the oracle process **must submit a vote for the Luna exchange rate against every denomination specified in [`Whitelist`](#whitelist) during every `VotePeriod`**.
-For every `VotePeriod` during which they fail to do so, it is considered a "miss."
->
-> Participating validators must maintain a valid vote rate of at least [`MinValidPerWindow`](#minvalidperwindow), lest they get their stake slashed (currently set to [0.01%](#slashfraction)) and temporarily jailed.
-{important}

-#### Abstaining from Voting

-A validator may abstain from voting by submitting a non-positive integer for the `ExchangeRate` field in [`MsgExchangeRateVote`](#msgexchangeratevote).
-Doing so will absolve them of any penalties for missing `VotePeriod`s, but also disqualify them from receiving Oracle seigniorage rewards for faithful reporting.

 ### Vote Tally